-After 3.5 years of living in the Little Red Dot as an expat, I have a few locals’ secrets to share.
+After three years of living in Singapore (aka Little Red Dot) as an expat, I have a few locals’ secrets to share.
 This guide, whispered Strait from the Merlion’s mouth (wink, wink, nudge, nudge), is full of insider tips for Singapore travel.
 This Singapore travel advice will help you experience a more enjoyable, affordable and authentic.
-Also, see these super things to do in Singapore.

 This post is mostly about the logistics of your visit to Singapore, such as where to stay, how to get around and ways to save money.
 If you’re looking for top things to do, click through to this post instead

 Table of contents

 To most foreigners, Singapore’s equatorial climate will seem pretty consistent, at least consistent enough that you don’t have to worry too much about visiting at one time rather than another.
 Every day is hot (25-31˚C max), humid (70-80%) with a chance of a storm (which usually takes place in the afternoon).